Thomas Fire & Montecito Mudslide Resources For Recovery

 Thomas Fire Long Term Recovery Group Case Management

 Was your housing or income affected by the Thomas fire or Montecito mudslide?
 Fill out this application for assistance if you are still struggling with housing or financially due to losses caused by the Thomas Fire or Montecito mudslide.
-A case manager from one of the Long Term Recovery Group partners will contact you to get you connected to the assistance you qualify for.
+A case manager from one of the Long Term Recovery Group Partners will contact you to get you connected to the assistance you qualify for after submitting your application.

 The REALTORS Disaster Relief Program provides disaster victims of the Thomas Fire and/or Montecito Disaster Flow with up to one-month mortgage or rental assistance payments or $3,000 (whichever is lower).

 1. Monthly mortgage expense for the primary residence that was damaged by the Thomas Fire and Montecito Debris Flow or;

 2. Rental cost due to displacement from the primary residence resulting from the Thomas Fire and Montecito Debris Flow.
 Relief assistance is limited to a maximum of $3,000 per applicant per household.

 Please Note: This assistance is for housing relief only; other expenses including second mortgages, vehicle purchase, rental, repair and or mileage are ineligible for reimbursement under this program.